The star-square relation and the generalized star-triangle relation from 3d supersymmetric dualities I: The star-square relation

 where $\omega_1, \omega_2$ are temperature-like parameters.
 The self-interaction term as an external field is

-The solution (\ref{fvbw}) reveals a duality (equality of partition functions up to some coefficient) between the Faddeev-Volkov model \cite{Volkov:1992uv, Faddeev:1993pe, Faddeev:1994fw} and a non-planar lattice spin model consisting of neighbor interactions, diagonal interactions, and four-spin interactions as presented in Fig.\ref{SSR}.
+The solution with Boltzmann weights (\ref{integrableB1}) and (\ref{dual1}) reveals a duality (equality of partition functions up to some coefficient) between a planar lattice spin model and a non-planar lattice spin model consisting of neighbor interactions, diagonal interactions, and four-spin interactions as presented in Fig.\ref{SSR}.